Land F/X

 The New Reference Note dialog box will now open, allowing you to edit the grading category you're adding and add a note to describe it.

-In our example, we've added a Christy U21 catch basin.
+In our example, we've added an electricity stay pole.

-If you want, you can also associate a detail with the new grading category.
+If you want, you can also associate a detail with the new Civil/Survey object.

-Click OK to add the grading category to your project.
+Click OK to add the Civil/Survey object to your project.

 New Reference Note dialog box

-The grading category will now be listed in the Grading Manager.
+The object you added and configured will now be listed in the Civil and Survey Manager.

-You can always Edit or Delete any added categories by clicking the appropriate buttons.
+You can always Edit or Delete any added objects by clicking the appropriate buttons.
 The Import button allows you to use similar categories from other projects.

-To place a grading object, select it in the Grading Manager and click Place.
+To place a Civil/Survey object you've added to your project, select it in the Civil and Survey Manager and click Place.

-Click to place the Grading object in your drawing.
+Click to place the object in your drawing.

 Editing a Grading Category